 On a monthly basis, a House Membership costs £275 per month.
 With this membership, you get your own 24/7 space, unlimited access to meeting rooms, event hosting, lockers.
 And yes, there's even a place for you to practice yoga.

 Other amenities include printing facilities, high-speed Internet, and bike storage.
 Greenhouse also has dog-friendly offices and free tea and coffee, making your workday even better.

 Fun events occur in its space throughout the year, including music gigs, workshops, seasonal markets, and meetups.
 You will find Greenhouse's six locations in North and East London.

 Huckletree celebrates community, operating as a gathering space for startups, scaleups, innovation teams, and global brands.
 Members include innovators from tech, lifestyle, and startup brands.
 You will be able to meet industry experts and participate in exclusive business events as a member at Huckletree.

 Uncommon places a heavy emphasis on wellness in professional environments to promote good health and prevent burnout.
 It uses calming scents, music playlists, and greenery to form a relaxing and balanced environment for getting work done.
-The space has ergonomic furniture to support clients in the healthiest ways with standing desks for active movement and chairs balanced for posture.
+The space has ergonomic furniture to support clients in the healthiest ways, with standing desks for active movement and chairs balanced for posture.

 The aesthetic of the work area is minimalist.
 There are plenty of plants outside of and around the office for a breath of fresh air.
-Subscribers can choose from a range of seating options, whether they are a single freelancer or growing company.
+Subscribers can choose from a range of seating options, whether they are a single freelancer or a growing company.

 Members also get discounted rates on programs that take place inside the coworking space.
 Events at Impact Hub include talks, business seminars, and panels focused on social impact.
-All members receive some form of discounts at the organization's programs.
+All members receive some form of discount at the organization's programs.